DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ------|------|------------
-value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](#column) | Specifies the cell's column.
+value | any | Specifies a value to be rendered within the cell. row | any | Specifies the cell's row. column | [Column](#column-extension) | Specifies the cell's column.

 ### TableNoDataCellProps

-Describes properties passed to the table cell being rendered when using an empty template.
+Describes properties passed to a component that renders a table cell when the table is empty.

 Field | Type | Description
 ------|------|------------